gkovelman/ble_coded_phy_wireshark_plugin/README.md

 ### Installing

-Close this repository to your favorite Wireshark plugins directory.
+Clone this repository to your favorite Wireshark plugins directory.
 More info [here](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html)

 ## 🎈 Usage <a name="usage"></a>